 The result of effective DDoS protection is that your website is less likely to go down when under attack.
 Your website visitors are also less likely to be affected by poor website performance during an attack.

 What is a DDoS Attack?

-DDoS attacks that are carried out continuously for an extended period of time can shut down a web server and any websites or services that rely on that server.
+DDoS attacks can be carried out continuously for an extended period of time.
+They can shut down a web server and any websites or services that rely on that server.